HalfLife7/node-vue-example/README.md

 #
 # Technologies used:

-- Node
+- Node (backend)
-- Vue
+- Vue (frontend)
-- Vuex
+- Vuex (state management)
-- Vue Router
+- Vue Router (routing)
 - Slack
-- io
+- Socket.io
 - Redis pub/sub

 #
 # Get started

 - Start server.js then generator.js to start project.
-- Example that receives messages from multiple pub/sub channels.
+- Once started, the generator will randomly send messages to one of 3 channels (boiling, mashing or fermentation) with 1 of 3 statuses (valid, warning or error) using redis pub/sub channels.

 # Twilio instructions